-What comes with a CDHP?CDHPs are designed to encourage consumers to become actively involved in their health care decisions.
-Here are a few:
+CDHPs are designed to encourage consumers to become actively involved in their health care decisions.
+With a CDHP, you:

-What is an HSA and comes with it?High-deductible health coverage often pairs with having a health reimbursement account (HRA) or Health Savings Account (HSA) that can be used to help meet the deductible.
+High-deductible health coverage often pairs with a health savings account (HSA) or health reimbursement account (HRA).
+The account can be used to help meet the annual deductible.
 With an HSA you:

 If you decide the network of doctors and the price are right for you, you may choose to buy a CDHP during the next open enrollment period.
-Once you’re a member, you can log on to your personal account in Blue Access for Members (BAM).
-There you will find a place to ask all your health insurance questions regarding your plan, and someone will reach out to you with answers.
+Once you’re a member, you can log on to your personal account in Blue Access for MembersSM (BAMSM).
+There you will find a place to ask all your health insurance questions regarding your plan.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association